snapADDY/ptypysql/README.md

 ### Usage in Python

-You can easily format the SQL string by:
+You can easily format the SQL string with two parameters to set the maximum line length and add semicolon by:

 ```python
 example_sql = """